main banner

 He was honorably discharged in October 1945, at Fort Leonard Wood, Missouri

-Jack passed the Illinois Bar Exam in 1946 and was married in 1947 to Mary Ladd Adams and moved to Galesburg, Illinois where they raosed their family.
+Jack passed the Illinois Bar Exam in 1946 and was married in 1947 to Mary Ladd Adams and moved to Galesburg, Illinois where they raised their family.
+He remained in the military post war it seems as a National Guard member, being mentioned in 1948 as a Piper L-16 pilot with the 1st battalion, 123rd Infantry based at Illinois University Airport.
 Jack served many years as an Assistant States Attorney for Knox County, Illinois, and then Magistrate Judge.
-He passed away in Galesberg in 1977.

-2/Lt Bernard J Coen was difficult to find since his name had been recorded in the hand written portions of the Irish Army report and elsewhere as Coon and Cohen.
-However it was possible to contact his daughter Mary who confirmed that the story of Wickers Cross related to her father, Bernard J Coen.
-Bernard was the son of Nora and Patrick Coen, who had come from Ireland in 1908 from Ballinasloe, in Galway.
-Indeed, this fact was recorded by the Irish Army; young Lt Coen told the officers he had relations in County Galway.
 His daughter was able to report: "I have 2 of his 3 flight books and show Barney in Camp Forest, Tenn, USA on 11/16/1943 and next log is Northern Ireland on 2/12/1944.
 He was flying a Cub - L 4 H with Army markings, engine make Con-65 and doing field work.
 On 5/1/1944 he notes that he was ferry plane from Wantage, England T.I.
 (I think it means to Ireland).
 Noted that back on 5/11/44 back to doing field work in Northern Ireland.
 On 6/27/1944 he notes Northern Ireland to Normandy and on 5/10/44 he notes Combat missions over France.
 On 7/13/44 he notes 2 bullet holes wing and turtleback.
 On the 15th he was back in combat still in France.
 On 7/27/44 he notes hole in wing.
 On 8/31/44 he notes two bullet holes in tail.
 On 9/1/44 notes combat missions Luxenbourg (orders state Beilefeld, Germany).
 On 11/2/44 he notes combat missions in Germany.
 On 12/3/1944 his plane was strafed and grounded by ME 109, replaced.
 New plane was Cub L4-J stating engine was still a con65.
 He notes he is still in Germany.
 He remained in Germany until 6/12/1945 and then orders to drive to La Harve, France via Brussels, Belgium.
 Then on 8/8/45 he was back at Fort Sill, Oklahoma USA in a Stinson-L90 engine LY 190 and he was doing something called Link Trainer.
 On 8/31 he mentions a Stinson L5E, with engine LY 190.
 On 8/31 he also mentions a L4 Cub, engine Con65.
 He flew the L4 Cub to Fort Leonard Wood, Missouri USA on 9/8/45.
 He was there until the end of the month.
 On 7/9/45 he was to return to Fort Leonard Wood, Mo. the US."
 Then records show that he was an army trainer until he was discharged in September of 45."

-Bernard, or as he was known to friends, 'Barney' married his wife Ellen Buckley in Sioux City in November 1939.
-He enlisted in the Army in September 1942 in Omaha, Nebraska.
-Barney passed away in his native Sioux City in January 1992
+Bernard, or as he was known to friends, 'Barney', married his wife Ellen Buckley in Sioux City in November 1939.
+They can be found living in teh city on the 1940 census and both were sales people in a department store.

 Some other photos from Barney's collection are displayed below, sadly no information was recorded as to who was in the photos other that Barney himself is evident.
 Scroll down to see the photos.
 If you can identify any of the people, please do contact me.

 This image of Barney shows him next to a Civilian registered aircraft.
 His diary records him flying a Taylorcraft aircraft registration NC36337.
-This photo dates from 1947 and must have been taken in Sioux City..
+This photo dates from 1947 and must have been taken in Sioux City.

 And of the two aircraft, the serial numbers 43-30052 & 43-30151 were recorded by the Irish Army.
 2/Lt Kirkpatrick was recorded as flying 43-30052 with 2/Lt Coen in 43-30151.
 These were US Air Force serials allocated to Piper L-4H Grasshopper liasion aircraft.
 Colin Smith from the Air Britain historian's forum provided the history of the aircraft from their Air Force history cards.
 Both airframes were distributed from the Air Force to Army Ground Forces in the spring of 1944.
 They served with the Army for the remainder of the war before being declared surplus in 1946 and were allocated for sale.
 Nothing is known of the history of 43-30151 after this time but 43-30052 is still flying in 2012.
 It was sold to France after the war and in 1950, went onto the civilian registration, since then it has been registered as F-OAEB, F-BHEB and finally F-GRVN as she is marked now.
 You can view a video taken during a flight on this aircraft at the link below.